How To Care for Messor Barbarus

 Another option for housing a colony of Messor barbarus is an acrylic nest.

 Acrylic nests are perfect for housing almost every species of ants, including the colonies of Messor barbarus.
-They are relatively cheap if compared to the other ones, and you can easily find them in almost every ant keeping online shop.
+They are relatively inexpensive compared to others, and you can easily find them in almost every ant keeping online shop.

-When it comes to choosing which acrylic nest to get, you have plenty of choices.
-All-in-one nests, modular nests, test tube-based nests… You are spoilt for choice!
+When it comes to choosing which acrylic nest to get, you have plenty of options.
+All-in-one nests, modular nests, test tube-based nests… You are spoiled for choice!

-If you like the idea of housing your colony inside one of these nests, I would suggest you check out this product review!
-It’s the review of the extremely cool ant nest in the picture above!
+If you like the idea of housing your colony inside one of these nests, I suggest you check out this product review!
+It's a review of the extremely cool ant nest in the picture above!

 Naturalistic Setup